Shaders

 vkCmdSetColorWriteEnableEXT, with values set for every color attachment in the render pass instance active at draw time

-If the attachmentFeedbackLoopDynamicState feature is enabled on the device, and a
+If the attachmentFeedbackLoopDynamicState feature is enabled, and a shader is

 stage, and